docker/docs/ee/dtr/admin/install/index.md

 ## 2. Install UCP

-To run, DTR requires Docker Enterprise's UCP.
+UCP must be installed to run DTR.
 If UCP is not yet installed, refer to [install UCP for production](/ee/ucp/admin/install/).

-## 3. Install DTR

 >**Note**
 >